drphamwit/wit-cc-report-template/README.md

 ## Description (10 pts)

 Briefly describe what your project is all about.
+(5 pts) Formatting (5 pts): make sure you follow the sample formats with headers, bullet points, highlights...

-## Getting Started (30 pts)
+## Getting Started (20 pts)
 ### Install (10 pts)
 List the steps on how to install your project
 ### Run (10 pts)